 Wait, What’s a Dana Pump?

-Many here in the U.S. may not be familiar with the Dana Diabecare pumps, since they only available overseas.
-Here’s a rundown on the basics:
+Many here in the U.S. may not be familiar with the Dana Diabecare pumps, since they are only available overseas.
+Here’s a rundown of the basics:

 - Holds 300 units of insulin